-Some viewers, especially modern ones, have a hard time tapping into the relaxed pace of Laurel and Hardy’s comedy, and their milking a single situation However,”Berth Marks” is what the duo’s comedy is all about.
+Some viewers, especially modern ones, have a hard time tapping into the relaxed pace of Laurel and Hardy’s comedy, and their milking of a single situation.
+However,”Berth Marks” is what the duo’s comedy is all about.
 The mounting frustration, the absent minded reaction, the attempt to exhibit dignity despite the situation, are all key elements to their characters.
 All of these levels are exhibhited within the framework of “Berth Marks,” a historically significant two-reel comedy.

 Berth Marks can be purchased here